swcarpentry/git-novice/_episodes/04-changes.md

 For example,
 suppose we're adding a few citations to relevant research to our thesis.
-We might want to commit those additions, and the corresponding addition to the bibliography, but *not* commit the work we're doing on the conclusion (which we haven't finished yet).
+We might want to commit those additions, and the corresponding bibliography entries, but *not* commit some of our work drafting the conclusion (which we haven't finished yet).

 To allow for this,